How To Install a VPN on a Router [All Major Brands]

 - When you see a warning message, click “Ok” to proceed.

 Note: In Bridge Mode, your Xfinity router won’t provide Wi-Fi.
 You’ll also lose the xFi functionality.

 Once your Xfinity router is in the Bridge Mode, connect it to the second router using an Ethernet cable.
 Next, find a VPN compatible with your second router and purchase a subscription.
-Depending on the VPN provider and your second router’s model, the setup instructions may vary.
-You can find detailed instructions either in your router’s user manual or on your VPN provider’s website.
+The setup instructions may vary depending on the VPN provider and your second router’s model.
+You can find detailed instructions in your router’s user manual or your VPN provider’s website.
 Here are the general steps to follow:

 - Find your VPN’s firmware file suitable for your router model and download it.

 - Visit your router’s Admin Tool page and log in.

 - Navigate to the firmware update menu – usually in connectivity settings – and upload the VPN firmware file.

 - Wait until the firmware installs.
 You may have to restart your router afterward.